 Is it safe to rate?

 Okay, so now you get how important your feedback is.
 But what if you’re terrified of your boss seeing your brutally honest review and you’re scared of retribution?
-Don’t worry, all of the feedback you provide on the site is completely anonymous.
+Don’t worry, all of the feedback you provide on the site is anonymous.
 Your name will never be revealed or attached to anything you write, so feel free to be as transparent as you’d like (though we do have community rules so bear that in mind).
 The data will speak for itself.

 Your feedback not only helps yourself, but it also prospective employees.
 Women can peruse jobs on the site and get matched with a company that values what’s important to them—based on your review.